 Whether it’s being an affordable alternative or the ‘first-class’ choice, having a brand identity allows a company to solidify its market position in the industry vertical it’s operating in.

 Moreover, a defined position helps pinpoint the ideal customer a company should target.
 For instance, narrowing down the customer base to demographic factors such as age and gender.

-As you can see, Lego ensures their brand identity is presented in a ‘colorful’ way to appeal to children’s natural curiosity towards bright colors due to the early childhood development of their eyes in distinguishing objects from one another as noted in this article.
+On the other hand, Lego ensures its brand identity is presented in a ‘colourful’ way to appeal to children’s natural curiosity towards bright colours due to the early childhood development of their eyes in distinguishing objects from one another as noted in this article.

 When it comes to branding, consistency is key for both internal and external aspects of the company.

 In the context of a brand identity, having one informs internal stakeholders within the business about how the company functions.